Charlie Ngatai

-Charlie Ngatai (born 17 August 1990) is a New Zealand-born professional rugby union footballer who plays as a Midfield Back, although he can also cover other backline positions.
-Ngatai is currently playing for Leinster in Ireland, having previously been Captain of the Chiefs, Taranaki Rugby Football Union and of the Māori All Blacks internationally.
+Charlie James Ngatai (born 17 August 1990) is a New Zealand professional rugby union player who plays as a centre, although he can also cover other backline positions.
+Ngatai last played for Leinster Rugby in Ireland, having previously been Captain of the Chiefs, Taranaki Rugby Football Union and of the Māori All Blacks internationally.

 Ngatai made his debut for the All Blacks in 2015.
 He only played one test for New Zealand due to injury impacting his form.

 Early and personal life

 Ngatai was born in Gisborne to Kirk and Lisa Ngatai.
 He is of Ngati Porou and Te Whanau-a-Apanui and Te Whakatohea iwi.
 Ngatai attended Gisborne Boys' High School where he captained the First XV rugby team.

 In 2007 Ngatai attended the Sydney Youth Olympics as a sprinter where he competed in the 100m and 4 × 100 m relay.
-Ngatai has since become well known in Rugby for his incredible pace and ball-handling skills.
+Ngatai has since become well known in rugby for his pace and ball-handling skills.

-Ngatai is father to two girls, Kerehi and Makaea.
+Ngatai is father to two girls.

 Professional career

 In 2008, Ngatai made his first class provincial debut at age 18 for Poverty Bay against Wanganui.
 He made his ITM Cup debut the following year with Wellington Lions.
 Ngatai played for Wellington until 2013.
 Ngatai had a successful stint with Wellington and was signed to the Hurricanes during his time there, as well as making his debut for the Māori All Blacks in 2012.

 In Super Rugby, Ngatai represented the Hurricanes from 2011, until shifting to the Chiefs as midfielder in 2013.
 The move to the Chiefs proved useful for his career, as he was handed the captaincy for the first time during the 2014 tour of Japan.
 In 2014 he also shifted to Taranaki to play for them in the Mitre 10 Cup.
 At the end of the 2014 season, Ngatai was a nominee for the Tom French Memorial Maori Player of the Year at the Steinlager Rugby Awards.

 He also captained the Māori All Blacks against Fiji in Suva on 11 July 2015.
 Only three days prior, on 8 July 2015, Ngatai made his All Blacks debut when he replaced fellow debutant George Moala 66 minutes into a one-off test against Samoa in Apia.
 Ngatai was outstanding in the 2015 season, but was not selected for New Zealand when they named the All Black squad for the 2015 Rugby World Cup.

-After being the best-performing Super Rugby player by a clear distance in 2016, Ngatai was re-selected for the All Blacks' 32-man squad to face Wales in the three-test Steinlager series.
+After performing well in Super Rugby player in 2016, Ngatai was re-selected for the All Blacks' 32-man squad to face Wales in the three-test Steinlager series.
 Ngatai unfortunately withdrew from the squad due to a failure to recover from concussion.
 Ngatai was replaced in the squad by Moala.
 Ngatai never made the field for New Zealand again, with his form crippled by injury.